Kyrgyz and Tajik security forces clash at border in water dispute | Law-Order

 Residents on both sides threw rocks at each other before clashes escalated and the sides began exchanging gunfire on Thursday, according to the security agencies of both countries.
 Videos shared on social media showed people on the Kyrgyz side sitting in a trench to the sound of gunfire in the background.
 Reuters could not independently verify the footage.

 Kyrgyzstan's State National Security Committee accused the Tajik side of using mortars to shell the disputed water facility.
 Tajik authorities said the facility belonged to them and accused Kyrgyz forces of shooting at Tajik border guards.
 Kyrgyzstan reported one civilian killed and 31 people including two soldiers wounded.
-Tajikistan reported nine people wounded without giving a breakdown of civilians and troops.
+Tajikistan reported three civilian deaths and 31 people wounded, without giving a breakdown of civilians and troops.

 Tajikistan also accused Kyrgyz forces of shelling a bridge with mortars and rocket-propelled grenades.
-Kyrgyz President Sadyr Japarov's office said he had held an emergency cabinet meeting on Thursday and set up a working group to settle the conflict.

-In a statement, Japarov urged calm and said: "We will always find a common language with our Tajik brothers".
-Separately, his cabinet said that Kyrgyz and Tajik prime ministers would discuss the matter on the sidelines of a multilateral meeting in Russia which they were both attending on Thursday.
+Both countries host Russian military bases and maintain close relationships with Moscow.
+When the fighting broke out, the secretary of Kyrgyzstan's security council was in the Tajik capital Dushanbe to attend a meeting of a Russian-led security bloc of which Tajikistan and Kyrgyzstan are members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)